RangerRick/CruiseMonkey/README.markdown

 Requirements
 ============

-* iOS: Any device supporting iOS 6 or 7
+* iOS: Any device supporting iOS 6 or higher
-* Android: Any device supporting Android 2.3.3 or higher
+* Android: Any device supporting Android 4.0.3 or higher
 * Web: A browser capable of modern HTML5

 Download